germal/OpenCVB/README.md

 Tree View
 =========

-The tree view shows how the algorithm was built using the other algorithms present.
-Here is a simple algorithm tree view that shows how the Benform_JPEG algorithm was built:
+The tree view shows how an algorithm was built using the other algorithms present.
+Here is a simple algorithm tree view that shows how the Benford_JPEG algorithm was built:

 ![](media/eee2426c6b6dc32aae9454fdc4dfc1f5.png)

-The Benford_JPEG algorithm applies the “Benford_Basics” algorithm to a JPEG image.
-The Benford_Basics code builds a histogram that is combined with the standard Benford distribution using OpenCV’s AddWeighted API.
+The Benford_JPEG algorithm applies the “Benford_Basics” algorithm to a JPEG image data.
+The “Benford_Basics” algorithm builds a histogram.
+The histogram is then displayed using OpenCV’s “AddWeighted_Basics” API and a histogram plot algorithm called “Plot_Histogram”.

-Note that there is a pair of radio buttons below the tree view.
+Note the pair of radio buttons below the tree view.
 The tree view is “live” in the sense that clicking on any entry in the view will show one of 2 different outputs in the main OpenCVB form: 1) the output of the clicked algorithm’s “standalone” run; or 2) the output of the currently running algorithm.
 The objective is to show and understand the intermediate stages of the different algorithms that comprise the current one that is running.
 All output will show up in OpenCVB’s main form in the bottom 2 images.

 Release vs. Beta
 ================

 There are no release versions of OpenCVB.
-The infrastructure for OpenCVB – see the OpenCVB project – is stable and likely to just be tweaked, not reworked.
+The infrastructure for OpenCVB – see the OpenCVB project – is stable and likely to just be tweaked with support for new cameras.
 The objective is continuing development of algorithms where each algorithm is independent.
 New algorithms are tested thoroughly before being added but even if a new algorithm fails, the vast majority of algorithms will continue to work.
-All algorithms are subject to continual overnight testing that should highlight deficiencies with default settings.
+All algorithms are subject to continual overnight testing that should highlight deficiencies in any algorithm run with default settings.
 The plan is that release is beta and beta is release – there will be no distinction – and any download will work.

 How to Contribute
 =================